-The University of Washington MetaCenter for Pandemic Preparedness and Global Health Security aims to limit the extent of infectious disease epidemics and thereby save lives.
-We are fostering a bold, comprehensive, and integrated systems approach spearheaded by top scientists and practitioners across disciplines that focuses on improving readiness before epidemics hit.
+The University of Washington MetaCenter for Pandemic Preparedness and Global Health Security aims to save lives by limiting the extent of infectious disease epidemics.
+We are fostering a bold, interdisciplinary, comprehensive, and integrated systems approach spearheaded by top scientists and practitioners that focuses on improving readiness before epidemics hit.

 WHO WE ARE